KxSystems/docs/docs/ref/where.md

 ---
-title: where
-keywords: kdb+, q, select, where
+keywords: kdb+, q, selection, where
 ---

 # `where`